 What are “noodles”?

-Noodles are a series of tall and skinny friends.
+Noodles are a series of tall and skinny amigurumi friends, in Camilla’s case, a crochet cat.
 These cuddly creatures follow a similar pattern to create their tubular, gangly, noodle-like shape.
 Camilla is my first noodle but she has many cousins who will be joining the family over the next several months.
 There will be dinosaurs, unicorns, equine friends and even a family of various weasels.

 The noodle series is a beginner friendly series.
 If you know basic amigurumi techniques you will be able to make any friend in this series.

 Camilla and friends are crocheted in the round with fully closed body, head, and arm pieces which will all be joined together.
 They may look a little intimidating because the legs and body are all made in one piece without sewing.
 I know it intimidated me before I tried it!
 But I promise you it is not as hard as it looks and once you learn how to do it you will be able to reuse the technique over and over if you ever want to design your own friends.